Imperial Chola Army: Regiments

 Velaikkarappadaigal or Velaikkarar is the equivalent of "Guards regiment" or "King's Regiment"—a royal suffix given in honour of their loyalty and bravery.
-Some historians like Stein also propose that they were drawn from the civilian population during wartime, suggesting they were more like the National Guard.
+Historian Burton Stein equates the Valangai military forces (Perumpadai Valangai Mahasenai) and the Velaikkara troops of the Cholas with the Vellalars and notes that the contents of the two identical Tamil inscriptions from Avani and Uttanur in Mulbagal Taluk, dated in the 3rd year of Kulottunga I, confirm this identification.
+Some historians also propose that they were drawn from the civilian population during wartime, suggesting they were more like the National Guard.
 They are mentioned in the Mahavamsa; according to that account, the Sinhalese kingdom tried to use them as mercenaries against the Chola empire.
 They were later silenced and decommissioned when they refused and rebelled.

 There are almost seventy such regiments that have been found in these inscriptions.
 In most of the foregoing names, the first portion appears to be the surnames or titles of the king himself or that of his son.
 That these regiments were called after the king or his son shows the attachment that the Chola king bore towards his army.

 It may not be unreasonable to suppose that these royal names were prefixed to the designations of these regiments after they had distinguished themselves in some engagement or other.
 It is worthy of note that there are elephant troops, cavalry and foot soldiers among these regiments.

 Top officers took various titles after the different kings such as Rajaraja Chola Brahmarajan, Rajarajakesari Muvendavelar, Jayamkondachola Villuparaiyar, Uttamachola Muvendavelar, Manukula Muvendavelar, Nittavinotha Muvendavelar, Atirajendra Muvendavelar, Mummudi chola pallavaraiyar, and Viranarayanan Muvendavelan.
+Among these, Brahmarāyar were given to Brahmins, Mūvēndavēḷār were bestowed upon Vellalars, and Pallavarāyar was given to Vellalars or other non-Brahmins.